Monthly Archives: February 2013

 Happy Valentines Day from the MomTrusted.com Team!
 Just click the image above to download the printable coloring page.

 With only a few days until Valentine’s Day, I was struggling to find a super cute last minute Valentine’s Day gift that my preschooler could make her for her daddy.
-However, when I came across this lipstick kisses project, I knew I had found THE perfect gift, especially since my little girl is all about […]
+A friend of mine last year started her own company creating her own white label skin care and apparently her husband paid for a company […]

 Thumbprint heart cookies are a fun and sweet way to say Happy Valentines Day!
 Moms and kids can work together on this cute baking project.
 There’s lots of good recipes for thumbprint cookies but we decided to take a shortcut and used a sugar cookie mix that just called for an egg and butter.
 Start […]

 Dress your walls with this surprisingly simple heart chain!
 Kids can help make this easy chain, and if you like, you can incorporate lessons about shapes and patterns.
 It’s so simple to make, you’ll only need Paper Scissors Stapler Begin by choosing some colors.
 We went with Valentine’s themed colors, but it would also […]

 Sometimes, the tiniest things are the sweetest!
 These fingerprint heart cards are just big enough to write an “I love you!” inside.
 We used White cardstock A red stamp pad (and little fingers to make fingerprints) Fancy paper to make an envelope Tape Cut white cardstock into small rectangles.
 Fold them so that they make […]

 Put a spin on classic paperchain people by making them EXTRA BIG and multi-colored!
 (Also offers a easy opportunity to talk about diversity!)
 You’ll need Different colors of construction paper Tape Scissors Making paperchain people is nothing new, but you can add a mulicultural twist by making your characters all different […]